Handshake Changes for International Students

 Can an employer see my status?
 If not, what information can they access?

 The UVA Career Center does not pre-populate any student’s citizenship or visa status information for employers to view within Handshake.
 Your work authorization/visa status is always hidden from employers.
-By responding to these new questions, you are only determining whether or not you are fully qualified to apply for a position.
-If you decide to opt out of answering the question, you will continue to appear as fully qualified for all positions and the employer will continue to not see your visa status.
-Please note, however, that the employer may hover over the work authorization icon and see that your work authorization status is “unknown.”
+By responding to these new questions, you are only determining whether or not you are fully qualified to apply for a position or to meet with an employer in a virtual career fair session.
+If you decide to opt out of answering the question, you will continue to appear as fully qualified for all positions and any virtual career fair sessions and the employer will continue to not see your visa status.

 Regardless of how I respond to the questions above, can I still filter my job/internship search to see only employers open to hiring international students?